icrl/nri/automated_system/README.txt

 -------------------------------------------------

-Once the above steps have been completed, open the project in Visual Studio Express and run it.
+Once the above steps have been completed, open the project in Visual Studio Express, build it, and run it in Chrome.

+Once the application is running:
+* In Chrome, you should receive a login page.
+Login with nlubold, pwd.
+* Go to 'About' and select the appropriate settings
+* If you are using the Agent version, open in a separate browser window a page pointing to /aspx/Agent.aspx.
+* In the main window, go to 'Teach Emma'

+Current open items / issues:
+* when moving from step to step or problem to problem, the new audio isn't always written before the audio play is called so it's playing the previous utterance a second time instead of the new
+* agent interface needs to be updated